top of page

 Water, as needed

 Heat the oil on medium-low heat in a saucepan, then add the mustard seeds.
 Fry for 10 seconds until they pop.
-Add the cumin seeds, cardamom and cloves and fry for 10 additional seconds.
+Add the cumin seeds, cardamom, and cloves, and fry for an additional 10 seconds.

 Add the curry leaves, garlic, and ginger and cook for 1 minute until the ginger no longer smells raw.
 Add the green chillies and onion and fry for 4-5 minutes until the onion is soft but not coloured.

-Add the turmeric and coriander and mix in well.
-Add the coconut milk and bring to just below boiling.
+Add the turmeric and coriander and mix well.
+Add the coconut milk and bring to just below a boil.
 Do not boil the curry; it is a habit of splitting.

 Add the jaggery, fenugreek leaves, tomatoes, cilantro, basil and salt.
 Simmer very gently for 5 minutes.
 If the curry is too dry, add 1/4 cup of water or as needed.

-Serve immediately with rice garnished with cilantro and mint.
+Serve immediately, garnished with cilantro and mint, over rice.